 For best performance, keep the firmware of your switch units up-to-date.
-Especially, to ensure flawless communication between switch units in an interconnection configuration, install the same firmware version on all your switch units.
+Note that all switch units in an interconnection configuration must run the same firmware version.

 You have two options for installing an update:

 13.3.1 Update by USB storage device